Home > Blog >

 • Customer Satisfaction: A positive returns journey enhances customer relationships and supports future purchases.

-• Data Accuracy: Tracking return data supports smarter product, pricing, and inventory decisions.
+• Data Accuracy: Tracking return data and KPIs supports smarter product, pricing, and inventory decisions.

 Example: A boutique clothing brand that manually manages 40 returns a week can quickly see delays, misplaced orders, and angry customer inquiries piling up.